emaishoaib/quire/README.md

 open something, so it is replaced rather than joined, however the file was opened.

-**Settings that drive animation use `.animation(_:value:)`, not `withAnimation`.** The sidebar toggle and the thumbnail size are `@AppStorage`, so the new value comes back from UserDefaults outside whatever transaction set it, and an animation wrapped around the change is simply lost.
-Both are animated from the container that holds them, keyed to the setting.
+**Settings that drive animation use `.animation(_:value:)`, not `withAnimation`.** The sidebar toggle, the sidebar's tab and the thumbnail size are `@AppStorage`, so the new value comes back from UserDefaults outside whatever transaction set it, and an animation wrapped around the change is simply lost.
+Each is animated from the container that holds what it changes, keyed to the setting.
+The tab's container holds the rail as well as the sidebar, so that the rail's icon animates too.

 **Page edits animate because pages are identified by object.** `PageGrid` and `ThumbnailSidebar` list `document.pages`, whose elements survive a reorder, and